 This is Blues like you've never heard it before.
 Freddie makes the 'Hawaiian' guitar sound like it was created just to play the Blues.

-Freddie still plays with the San Francisco based ‘Daphne Blue’, with Blue Ray Bronner and ‘Little Wolf’, they issued an album ‘End of the Blues’, following up with ”Black White and Blue’ in 2007.
-Freddie has also released an album, ‘Daphne Blue: Legendary Blues Instrumentals’ which contains 15 excellent tracks for an amazingly low price, which he considers to be among his finest works.
-These days, Freddie mainly plays gigs and Festivals around California, and his solo album ‘Jammin’ with Friends’, which came out in 2012, shows that his playing has lost none of its individualistic tone or lyricism.
+Freddie continued to play with the San Francisco based 'Daphne Blue', with Blue Ray Bronner and 'Little Wolf', they issued an album 'End of the Blues', following up with ''Black White and Blue' in 2007.
+Freddie also released an album, 'Daphne Blue: Legendary Blues Instrumentals' which contains 15 excellent tracks for an amazingly low price, which he considered to be among his finest works.
+These days, Freddie mainly played gigs and Festivals around California, and his solo album 'Jammin' with Friends', which came out in 2012, shows that his playing has lost none of its individualistic tone or lyricism.